 Suzy grinned at her, relieved.
 For a second she’d been worried she’d done her makeup wrong or something and looked cheap, and John would be embarrassed.
 “My smoking bod making you feel a bit incestuous?”

 “Ew!
 No. Go away.”

 Lady Tassell’s speech was boring, maybe because Suzy had been hearing versions of it since she was approximately two days old.
 Or maybe Suzy would have liked it more if the countess wasn’t Phoebe’s difficult mother-in-law.

 It was all right, though, because the salad was tangy and the rolls were soft, and then they brought out the deconstructed steak and potatoes and Ash Cahill got up to talk, tapping his mic and grinning crookedly at the crowd.
-Suzy took out a packet of Kleenex and set it on the table between her and Noor.
+Suzy set a packet of Kleenex on the table between her and Noor.